scoutforpets/date-holidays/README.md

 The features are:

-- calculation of public, bank and observance holidays for different countries, state, region
+- calculation of public, bank and observance holidays for different countries, state, region, following ISO 3166-2
 - consideration of timezones for holiday checks
 - substitute days
 - multi-language support for all holiday names